How to Play

 Say Hello

 Build rapport.
-Make players comfortable, open, and safe.
-Set the tone for a collaborative session.
+Make players comfortable and set the tone.

 Strong Opening

-Set the scene.
-Engage players with a clear goal.
-Use handouts to anchor the narrative and roll dice early.
+Set the scene with a clear goal.
+Use handouts.
+Roll dice early.

 Play

-The repeating core loop.
-Players discuss and choose; the GM introduces injects and complications.
+Core loop.
+Players discuss and choose; GM adds injects and complications.
 Repeat to build tension.

 Conclude